ainsleyCrawford/Futoshiki/README.md

 *Figure 1: The opening page welcomes the user and summarises futoshiki.*

 ### Idea Generation
-Futoshiki is centred around the concept of a latin square: an n by n grid in which each of n symbols occurs once in each row and column.
+Futoshiki is centred around the concept of a latin square—an n by n grid in which each of n symbols occurs once in every row and column.
 The following example uses letters A to D:
 <p align="center">A .
 D .
 C .
 B<br>
 C .
 A .
 B .
 D<br>
 B .
 C .
 D .
 A<br>
 D .
 B .
 A .
 C</p>
+ddd
 [Futoshiki](https://www.futoshiki.org), aka Unequal, is the inspiration for this idea.
 It uses inequality symbols to give the player enough info to deduce the solution.
 For instance, in a 3-by-3 latin square if _ > _ then the left-hand side cannot be 1 and the right-hand side cannot be 3.
 Now suppose you had already proved a 2 or a 3 in the same column as the left-hand space, or a 1 or a 2 in the same column as the right-hand space, you could, then, logically conclude this space's value.